 Our Work With Young People

-We believe that our work with young people has never been more vital.
-With financial education on the curriculum for the first time, the spot light is on the subject more than ever before.
-This is our chance to ensure we set young people up for life.
+We believe that our work with Young People has never been more vital.
+With growing awareness of the foundational importance of Financial Education, the spotlight is on the subject more than ever before.
+This is our chance to reach Young People with the skills, training and confidence they need to ensure they are set for life.

-At The Money Charity, we develop and deliver products and services for young people which provide education, information and advice on money matters.
-We believe that all young people should have the skills, knowledge, attitudes and behaviours to make the most of their money.
-Our current work with young people falls in to 2 main categories:
+At The Money Charity, we develop and deliver Financial Education Workshops and Resources for Young People and those who work with them.
+We believe that all Young People should grow up feeling confident that they have not just the skills and knowledge, but also the attitudes and behaviours they need to make the most of their money throughout their lives.
+Our current work with Young People falls into the following categories:

-2) Our Student Moneymanual is the essential guide to all things student finance and student money related.
-Each year it helps around 500,000 young people make decisions about university and finances.
+2) Our Student Money Manual is the essential guide to all things student finance and managing your money well at uni.
+Each year it helps thousands of Young People looking towards going to university, or those who have just started, to make key decisions about university and their finances.